sybrew/the-seo-framework/readme.txt

 	* We introduce function `tsf()`, an alias of `the_seo_framework()`.
 * **Changed:**
 	* The sitemap stylesheet now uses a different HTML hierarchy to output items.
 We made this change so we could center the sitemap.
+	* Throughout the code, we removed typehinting.
+Typehinting is great for API consistency, but we thoroughly and correctly prefix every function with documentation on which type to use.
+		* The goal was to remove redundant opcodes.
+		* Yes, typehinting can help find bugs in development.
+But, its results can be catastrophic on user websites, something we do not have the time to deal with.
+We expect other developers to uphold the API.
+		* In the future, OpCache might look for typehints and use those to improve performance.
+When that day comes, we'll typehint everything we can.
 * **Fixed:**
 	* Addressed output-deprecation notice in the meta-debugger from TSF v4.1.4.
 * **Option notes:**